 VTT is more than a school.
 It is a place that hums with activity, opportunity and learning.
 It is a place where students develop academically, socially, ethically, athletically and artistically.
 It is where friends become family and families become community.
 VTT is where students will have joyful Jewish experiences to set the blueprint for a meaningful life.

 The school day can begin as early as 7:30 a.m. when athletic teams (soccer, volleyball, basketball, flag football, track and climbing) and the various VTT bands (junior, senior, advanced and combined) arrive for practice.
-By 8:00 a.m., students as young as two and a half years begin to arrive anticipating another fun-filled day of learning and exploration.
+By 8:00 a.m., students begin to arrive anticipating another fun-filled day of learning and exploration.

 A typical school day may include riveting guest speakers, curriculum-connected field trips, theme-oriented assemblies, Jewish holiday celebrations, non-uniform days to support various charitable activities, spirit days, lunch time activities such as choir, Israeli dance and intramural athletics, and students assuming leadership roles to benefit the school community.